AmericanGeezus/TeamsFunctions/docs/Test-TeamsUserVoiceConfig.md

 ### EXAMPLE 1
 ```
-Test-TeamsUserVoiceConfig -Identity $UserPrincipalName -Config DirectRouting [-Scope Full]
+Test-TeamsUserVoiceConfig -UserPrincipalName $UserPrincipalName
 ```

-Tests for Direct Routing and returns TRUE if FULL configuration is found
+Tests a Users Voice Configuration (Direct Routing or Calling Plans) and returns TRUE if FULL configuration is found

 ### EXAMPLE 2
 ```
-Test-TeamsUserVoiceConfig -Identity $UserPrincipalName -Config DirectRouting -Scope Partial
+Test-TeamsUserVoiceConfig -UserPrincipalName $UserPrincipalName -Partial
 ```

-Tests for Direct Routing and returns TRUE if ANY configuration is found
+Tests a Users Voice Configuration (Direct Routing or Calling Plans) and returns TRUE if ANY configuration is found

 ### EXAMPLE 3
 ```
-Test-TeamsUserVoiceConfig -Identity $UserPrincipalName -Config CallPlans [-Scope Full]
+Test-TeamsUserVoiceConfig -UserPrincipalName $UserPrincipalName -IncludeTenantDialPlan
 ```

-Tests for Call Plans and returns TRUE if FULL configuration is found
+Tests a Users Voice Configuration (Direct Routing or Calling Plans) and returns TRUE if FULL configuration is found This requires a Tenant Dial Plan to be assigned as well.

 ### EXAMPLE 4
 ```
-Test-TeamsUserVoiceConfig -Identity $UserPrincipalName -Config CallPlans -Scope Partial
+Test-TeamsUserVoiceConfig -UserPrincipalName $UserPrincipalName -Partial -IncludeTenantDialPlan
 ```

-Tests for Call Plans but returns TRUE if ANY configuration is found
+Tests a Users Voice Configuration (Direct Routing or Calling Plans) and returns TRUE if ANY configuration is found This will treat any Object that only has a Tenant Dial Plan also as partially configured

 ## PARAMETERS